Safe lone working in the services and technology sectors

 Whether they’re working remotely and visiting clients at home, or out-of-sight of colleagues in an office environment, there is the risk of clients becoming aggressive or threatening.
 Safe Hub can provide these lone workers the level of support which they need, as soon as they need it.

-Working late and alone
+Late and alone

 Office workers such as paralegals or management consultancy staff may occasionally need to stay late in the office to finish a piece of work.
 As well as offering them the chance to check in to confirm their welfare, employers need to recognise the potential risks which these workers face when exiting a building.